Bonelab/hrpqct-knee-segmentation/README.md

 | Warning: When setting up an environment, you should install things with `conda` first and then `pip`. <br/>If you flip back and forth you'll end up breaking your environment eventually! |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

+## Full Workflow

+This README explains all the steps for generating peri-articular ROIs for a single longitudinal image series (e.g. the left tibia of one participant).

+### 1. Data Import

+1. Transfer AIMs from the OpenVMS system to your computer (or to ARC).

+2. Convert AIMs to NIfTI format using `python/aim_nifti/convert_aims_to_nifti.py`.
+This should be done one one image at a time, this script

+At the end of this step, you should have a directory containing one NIfTI file for each image in the longitudinal series.

+### 2. Baseline ROI Generation

+### 3. Follow-up ROI Generation

+### 4. Data Export